howerj/liblisp/src/led/linenoise.md

 This is a modified version of "linenoise" library originally obtained from
 <https://github.com/antirez/linenoise>, it has been modified to bring it
-closer to how the rest of the code in the lisp repository is structured but the changes are mostly superficial.
+closer to how the rest of the code in the lisp repository is structured but the changes are mostly superficial, but I have merged in vi key binding code.

         - RJH